GenericMappingTools/gmt/doc/rst/source/api.rst

 to communicate their special needs during the session creation.
 This integer argument is a sum of bit flags and the various bits control the following settings:

 #.
-Bit 1 (1): If set, then GMT will not call the system exit function when a
+Bit 1 (1 or GMT_SESSION_NOEXIT): If set, then GMT will not call the system exit function when a
    serious problem has been detected but instead will simply return control to the calling environment.
 For instance, this is required by the GMT/MATLAB toolbox since calling exit would also exit MATLAB itself.
 Unless your environment has this feature you should leave this bit alone.
 #.
-Bit 2 (2): If set, then it means we are calling the GMT API from an external
+Bit 2 (2 or GMT_SESSION_EXTERNAL): If set, then it means we are calling the GMT API from an external
    API, such as MATLAB, Octave, or Python.
 Normal C/C++ programs should leave this bit alone.
 Its effect is to enable two additional modules for reading and writing GMT resources from these environments (those modules would not make any sense in a Unix command-line environment).
 #.
-Bit 3 (4): If set, then it means the external API uses a column-major format for
+Bit 3 (4 or GMT_SESSION_COLMAJOR): If set, then it means the external API uses a column-major format for
    matrices (e.g., MATLAB, Fortran).
 If not set we default to row-major format (C/C++, Python, etc.).
 #.
-Big 4 (8): If set, we redirect all error messages to a log file based on the
+Big 4 (8 or GMT_SESSION_LOGERRORS): If set, we redirect all error messages to a log file based on the
    session name (we append ".log").
 #.
-Bit 5 (16): If set, the we enable GMT's modern run-mode (where -O -K are
+Bit 5 (16 or GMT_SESSION_RUNMODE): If set, the we enable GMT's modern run-mode (where -O -K are
    not allowed and PostScript is written to hidden temp file).
 Default is the GMT classic run-mode.
+#.
+Bit 6 (32 or GMT_SESSION_NOHISTORY): If set, the we disable GMT's command shorthand via gmt.history files.
+   The default is to allow this communication between GMT modules.

 The ``print_func`` argument is a pointer to a function that is used to print messages from GMT via GMT_Message_ or GMT_Report_ from external environments that cannot use the